rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.md

 :    A string used to conjoin multiple input values.
 (Required if `multivalued` is "true")

+`multivalueAllSelected`

+:    "true/false" - whether all values should be selected by default

 `secure`

 :   "true/false" - whether the option is a secure input option.
 Not compatible with "multivalued"